 The first wind turbine is installed, the offshore substation is in place and installation of the second and final export cable is under way.

-Bringing a few busy weeks to an exciting climax, Siemens completed installation of the first 6MW Siemens’ turbine from the Swire Blue Ocean installation vessel Pacific Orca earlier today (16th of May 2017).
+Bringing a few busy weeks to an exciting climax, Siemens completed installation of the first 6MW Siemens’ turbine from the Swire Blue Ocean installation vessel Pacific Orca on 16th of May 2017.

 The offshore substation platform was also successfully placed this month on the 336MW wind farm, by Seaway Heavy Lifting’s Oleg Strashnov.